 What are spiders?

 Spiders are not insects; they are a type of arachnid and are related to mites and ticks.
 Spiders have two body regions, eight legs, and three or four pairs of eyes, depending on the species.
 These arachnids are wingless and have no antennae.
 All spiders have venom, but most spiders that we come across do not have venom that is strong enough to cause health problems in people.
 Spiders, in general, are shy, solitary creatures that want to stay away from us as much as we want to stay away from them.
-In our area of Texas, some of the most common species of spiders to live successfully are wolf spiders, black widow spiders, and brown recluse spiders.
+In our area of Texas, some of the most dangerous species of spiders are wolf spiders, black widow spiders, and brown recluse spiders.

 Are spiders dangerous?